kjdaniels0127/Data-Rocks/README.md

    Define the problem clearly using the SMART framework (Specific, Measurable, Action-oriented, Relevant, Time-Bound).
 Then generate questions based off of this framework.

 2. **Prepare the Data**
-   Gather reliable, ethical data from reputable sources and ensure it's suitable for the data analytics questions you are attempting to answer.
+   Gather reliable, ethical data from reputable sources and ensure it's suitable and the data is as unbiased as possible for the data analytics questions you are attempting to answer.

 3. **Clean the Data**
    Clean the data by looking for missing, outdated, and transform the data into useful formats for the data analytics process.